Qortal/Brooklyn/mesa 3D driver/docs/gallium/tgsi.rst

 TGSI_SEMANTIC_WORK_DIM
 """"""""""""""""""""""

-For compute shaders started via OpenCL this retrieves the work_dim parameter to the clEnqueueNDRangeKernel call with which the shader was started.
+For compute shaders started via opencl this retrieves the work_dim parameter to the clEnqueueNDRangeKernel call with which the shader was started.